Frequently Asked Questions

 What if labor starts at night?

 It probably will!
 Due to hormonal shifts at night, most labors occur after dark.
 You will be given an on call phone number to reach us 24 hours a day.
-I am used to being called in the middle of the night!
+We are used to being called in the middle of the night!

 What if an emergency occurs?